To send Reconnect SMS messages to users, you must do the following:

 JSON Payload:

 - Click Test.
-An API call is sent to the SMS provider messaging endpoint you defined earlier.
+An API call is sent to the SMS provider endpoint you defined earlier.

-- Request Response: This is the response from your SMS provider's server.
+- Request Response: Review the SMS provider's response.

 If everything works as expected, click Save.
 The integration appears in the Integrations tab.